BobAmand/mystery_word/README.md

     Read data into the file (source of easy or hard words to guess) Interactive Difficulty setting by user.
     Difficulty setting creating a filter for word length

+  - first major problem is loading/reading/copying in the word list

+'''